 The health of a community depends in part on its resilience in the face of emergencies that can have widespread health consequences.
 Factors like eating right, exercising, and access to high quality health care are essential, but in the face of a community disaster, like a flood, blizzard, long-term power outage, or infectious disease pandemic, additional supports are needed to ensure sustainable community health.
-Awareness of risks, community-level strategic planning, and personal preparedness are key to being safe at home, safe across our communities, and weathering any kind of storm.
+The Emergency Prepaidrness Work group knows that awareness of risks, community-level strategic planning, and personal preparedness are key to being safe at home, and safe across our community, so together we can weather any kind of storm.

 Provide opportunities for real life trainings and preparedness exercises for our regional partners.

 Develop a regional strategy to promote personal preparedness.

 Promote personal and family preparedness for those living in poverty.

 Our Current Projects

 Since December 2020 the Greater Monadnock Public Health Network has partnered with other member organization to provide over 74,000 COVID-19 vaccines in the Monadnock Region.
 COVID-19 vaccination efforts in this region have been successful in large part due to members of the NH National Guard and the over 400 volunteers from the Medical Reserve Corp who stepped forward to support our community.
 In addition to community volunteers, our regional response was supported in large part by Cheshire Medical Center, Keene State College and Monadnock Community Hospital who provided a wide array of supports from marketing to space to personnel time.

 Every year, throughout the Monadnock region, we are training our community members to save a life.
 Through scheduled trainings as well as public “just-in-time” trainings, residents in the region are provided with information on how to determine scene safety, call 911, locate an AED, and effectively administer chest compressions to help someone who is experiencing cardiac arrest.

 Building Resilience Against Climate Effects (BRACE)